abhishek-kumar-code/Redfish_Public/Specification.md

 An example of the use of select might be:
 * GET /redfish/v1/Systems/1$select=Name,SystemType,Status/State

-When performing $select, Services shall not omit some of the properties of the referenced resource.
+When performing $select, Services shall return all of the requested properties of the referenced resource.

 Any other supported syntax for $select is outside the scope of this specification.